 The Company recognises the importance of sound risk management in every aspect of its business and for all stakeholders.
-For our policyholders, it supports safeguarding their interests and our ability to meet policyholders' reasonable expectations.
+For our policyholders, it supports safeguarding their interests and our ability to meet our obligations to them.
 For investors, it is key to protecting and enhancing the long-term value of their investment.
 Finally, for regulators, sound risk management supports industry growth and enhances the public's trust in the industry.

-While effective risk management is vital to any organisation, it goes to the core of a life insurance business where it is a fundamental driver of value.
-The Company follows the Group's Risk Management Framework ("RMF") which does not seek to eliminate all risks but rather to identify, understand and manage them within acceptable limits in order to support the creation of long-term value.

-The Company's RMF is built around developing an appropriate and mindful risk culture at every level of the organisation in support of our strategic objectives.
-The RMF provides business units with appropriate tools, processes and capabilities for the identification, assessment and, where required, upward referral of identified material risks for further evaluation.
-The Group reviews its risk management policy annually and in 2022, an updated RMF was approved by AIAGL.
-While there are no changes to the risk management approach, some updates were made for simplicity and clarity.
+The Company's Risk Management Framework (RMF) does not seek to eliminate all risks but rather to identify, understand and manage them within acceptable limits in order to support the creation of long-term value.
+The Company's RMF is built around developing an appropriate and mindful Risk Culture at every level of the organisation in support of our strategic objectives.
+The Company's RMF provides business units with appropriate tools, processes and capabilities for the ongoing identification, assessment, management and response, monitoring and reporting of the Group's principal risks in an integrated manner.

 The Company's risk governance framework is built on the 'Three Lines of Defence' model.
 With regards to risk management, the objective is to ensure that an appropriate framework is in place, including an independent system of checks and balances, to provide assurance that risks are identified, assessed, managed and governed properly.
-The framework clearly defines roles and responsibility for management of risk among the Executive Management (First Line), Risk & Compliance (Second Line) and Internal Audit (Third Line) functions.
-While each line of defence is independent from the others, they work closely to ensure effective oversight.
+The framework clearly defines roles and responsibilities for management of risk between Executive Management (First Line), Risk and Compliance (Second Line) and Internal Audit (Third Line) functions.